D3lyth/all-i-want-for-christmas/TESTING.md

 ## User Story Testing

+User stories and fatures were tested manually as shown below:

 | User Story | Screenshot |
 | --- | --- |
 | As a new site user and returning user, I would like to click on the logo, so that I can return to the welcome page. | ![screenshot](documentation/feature01.png) |